Code-Institute-Submissions/HolidaysYa/README.md

-# Eurotrip dashboard – Second milestone project
+# HolidaysYa! – Second milestone project

 This is a website that will be used for people who are not sure where to go on holidays but they have a limited budget or they are looking for a specific weather.